-Project Software and filed Project Inventions are governed by the following Sections 4.4-4.12.
+Project Software and filed Project Inventions are governed by the following Sections 4.4-4.9.

+Project Inventions

-Company Project Patents4.4 Company shall notify ETH Zurich in writing of its interest in filing patent applications for Project Inventions solely owned by ETH Zurich or jointly owned by both Parties within three (3) months from the date such Project Invention was first disclosed to Company.
+4.4 Company shall notify ETH Zurich in writing of its interest in filing patent applications for Project Inventions solely owned by ETH Zurich or jointly owned by both Parties within three (3) months from the date such Project Invention was first disclosed to Company.
 In case of publications or disclosures at scientific conferences, the one (1) month period set forth in Section 6.3 is applicable instead (both “Notice Period”).

 4.5 After giving notice to ETH Zurich within the Notice Period, Company shall have the right to file a patent application in the name of ETH Zurich for Project Inventions solely owned by ETH Zurich or in the joint names of the Parties for jointly owned Project Inventions (both “Company Project Patents”), provided the filing occurs within three (3) months from the date Company notified ETH Zurich of its interest according to Section 4.4.
 Company shall bear all costs related with filing, prosecution and maintenance of the Company Project Pa tents.
 Company shall discuss the application with ETH Zurich before filing and respect the interests of ETH Zurich with regard to wording and scope of the patent application as well as in the choice of the patent strategy.
 ETH Zurich will receive copies of all relevant correspondence by Company with external patent attorneys and patent offices concerning such patents.

-During the deadlines pursuant to Sections 4.4 and 4.5, ETH Zurich agrees to treat the Project Inventions concerned as confidential.
+During the deadlines pursuant to Sections 4.4 and 4.5 or until a patent application has been filed according to Section 4.6, each Party agrees to treat the Project Inventions concerned as confidential.

-4. In the event that Company does not file a patent according to Section 4.5, ETH Zurich shall be free to patent such Project Invention in its own name, at its own costs and at its sole discretion.
+4.6 In the event that Company does not file a patent according to Section 4.5, ETH Zurich shall be free to patent such Project Invention in its own name, at its own costs and at its sole discretion.